featbit/featbit/benchmark/k6-scripts/README.md

-# Load tests
+# Load Tests

-To better masure the performance of FeatBit, we have done and will continue to do a series of tests，we currently have conducted a load test against Evaluation Server as it is the bottleneck of the whole system.
-You will find following how to run the load test in AWS EC2 instances.
+In order to better measure the performance of FeatBit, we have carried out and will continue to carry out a series of tests，we have currently carried out a load test against the evaluation server, as it is the bottleneck of the whole system.
+Below is how to run the load test on AWS EC2 instances.

 # Run Evaluation Server

-To better mesure the capacity of Evaluation Server, we have refactored the code to be able to run it as a standalone service, all other services like Kafka, Redis etc are mocked.
-The service is running on the following EC2 instance:
+To better measure the capacity of the evaluation server, we have refactored the code to run as a standalone service.
+All other services like Kafka, Redis etc. are mocked.
+The service runs on the following EC2 instance:

-- Type: t2.micro 1 vCPU + 1 G (x86)
+- Type: AWS t2.micro 1 vCPU + 1 G (x86)
 - Unbuntu: 20.04

 ## Intall Evaluation Server on EC2 instance